timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART VI-ACQUISITION AND DISPOSITION OF PROPERTY/CHAPTER 81-ACQUISITION AND OPERATION OF HOSPITAL AND DOMICILIARY FACILITIES; PROCUREMENT AND SUPPLY; ENHANCED-USE LEASES OF REAL PROPERTY/SUBCHAPTER II-PROCUREMENT AND SUPPLY.md

   * (3) in the estimation of the contracting officer, the contract award can be made at a fair and reasonable price that offers best value to the United States.

-* (d) USE OF RESTRICTED COMPETITION.—Except as provided in subsections (b) and (c), for purposes of meeting the goals under subsection (a), and in accordance with this section, a contracting officer of the Department shall award contracts on the basis of competition restricted to small business concerns owned and controlled by veterans or small business concerns owned and controlled by veterans with service-connected disabilities if the contracting officer has a reasonable expectation that two or more small business concerns owned and controlled by veterans or small business concerns owned and controlled by veterans with service-connected disabilities will submit offers and that the award can be made at a fair and reasonable price that offers best value to the United States.
+* (d) USE OF RESTRICTED COMPETITION.—(1) Except as provided in paragraph (2) and in subsections (b) and (c), for purposes of meeting the goals under subsection (a), and in accordance with this section, a contracting officer of the Department shall award contracts on the basis of competition restricted to small business concerns owned and controlled by veterans or small business concerns owned and controlled by veterans with service-connected disabilities if the contracting officer has a reasonable expectation that two or more small business concerns owned and controlled by veterans or small business concerns owned and controlled by veterans with service-connected disabilities will submit offers and that the award can be made at a fair and reasonable price that offers best value to the United States.

+* (2)(A) Notwithstanding paragraph (1) and except as provided by subparagraph (B) of this paragraph, with respect to the procurement of a covered product or service, a contracting officer of the Department shall procure such product or service from a source designated under chapter 85 of title 41, and in accordance with the regulations prescribed under such chapter.

+* (B)(i) Subject to clause (ii), subparagraph (A) shall not apply in the case of a covered product or service for which a contract was—

+  * (I) awarded under paragraph (1) after December 22, 2006; and

+  * (II) in effect on the day before the date of the enactment of the Department of Veterans Affairs Contracting Preference Consistency Act of 2020.

+* (ii) Clause (i) shall cease to apply to a covered product or service described in such clause upon a determination of the Secretary that when the current contract for the covered product or service is terminated or expires there is no reasonable expectation that—

+  * (I) two or more small business concerns owned and controlled by veterans will submit offers as described in paragraph (1); and

+  * (II) the award can be made at a fair and reasonable price that offers best value to the United States.

+* (C) In this paragraph, the term "covered product or service" means—

+  * (i) a product or service that—

+    * (I) is included on the procurement list under section 8503(a) of title 41; and

+    * (II) was included on such procurement list on or before December 22, 2006; or

+  * (ii) a product or service that—

+    * (I) is a replacement for a product or service described under clause (i);

+    * (II) is essentially the same and meeting the same requirement as the product or service being replaced; and

+    * (III) a contracting officer determines meets the quality standards and delivery schedule of the Department.

 * (e) ELIGIBILITY OF SMALL BUSINESS CONCERNS.—A small business concern may be awarded a contract under this section only if the small business concern and the veteran owner of the small business concern are listed in the database of veteran-owned businesses maintained by the Secretary under subsection (f).